timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-28
+# Today is 2019-08-29

 ## Objectives for the day:

-- Continue modeling racecar then track objects.
+- Play test tsjost level.
-- Potentially reorder the track segments list.
-(Warning: this deletes all tracks)
+- Hack in the final car by not using segments.

 # Purpose